DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 *C* - Label noting a core node in the topology tree.
 Usually followed by a number of its logical index.
 *Core* - Structure containing one or more PUs in a hwloc topology.
 On systems with only one 1 PU per core, e.g. where hyperthreading is disabled, they are interchangeable.
+*GL widget* - OpenGL widget used by KernelShark to plot its CPU and task graphs.
 *Logical index* - Index given to a part of the topology by hwloc during topology discovery.
 Together with object type (i.e. core, NUMA node, PU), they form a unique identifier of a component in a given topology.